Battle of Orgreave: Calls for official inquiry

 In October 2016, in an oral answer to a question in the House of Commons, a written ministerial statement to the House of Commons and Lords, and in a letter to the Orgreave Truth and Justice Campaign (OTJC), Home Secretary Amber Rudd announced there would be no statutory inquiry or independent review.
 In 2016, Alan Billings, the South Yorkshire Police and Crime Commissioner, admitted that the SYP had been "dangerously close to being used as an instrument of state".

 Prior to the election of the Starmer ministry in July 2024, the Labour Party pledge was to hold an inquiry into the policing.
 In late June 2025, Northumbria police admitted to the administrative destruction of historic police files relating to the actions, in the month prior to that election.
 In July 2025 Yvette Cooper announced that a national inquiry will be held.

-Following the Home Secretary's announcement, entrepreneur Dale Vince called for the enquiry to be expanded to include the 1985 Battle of the Beanfield, at which he had been present, expressing the belief that both episodes were part of a plan by Margaret Thatcher to "smash" the miners and travellers, whom she considered to be "enemies of the state".
+Following the Home Secretary's announcement, entrepreneur Dale Vince called for the inquiry to be expanded to include the 1985 Battle of the Beanfield, at which he had been present, expressing the belief that both episodes were part of a plan by Margaret Thatcher to "smash" the miners and travellers, whom she considered to be "enemies of the state".